kasperbrink/markdown-cv/index.md

 - Leading development of tax fraud detection model complex, greatly increasing detection rates
 - Platform test and feedback lead, ensuring swift migration and adoption
 - Defining analysis ready data standards with data teams
+- Driving model and UI development for tax payer ID application
 - Review of new platform and use case initiatives, considering ROI and time-to-market